GnomedDev/T2FanRD/README.md

 ## Configuration
 Initial configuration will be done automatically.

+For manual config, the config file can be found at `/etc/t2fand.conf`.

-For manual config, there's four options for each fan.
+There's four options for each fan.
 |        Key        |                            Value                            |
 |:-----------------:|:-----------------------------------------------------------:|
 |      low_temp     |        Temperature that will trigger higher fan speed       |